 - atoms should be unstable,

 - the light they emit should have a continuous spectrum.

-Based on this hypothesis, Bohr postulated that an atom emits or absorbs energy only in discrete quanta corresponding to absorption or radiation of a photon.
+Based on this hypothesis, Bohr postulated that an atom emits or absorbs energy only in discrete quanta corresponding to the absorption or radiation of a photon.
 During the emission of a photon, the internal energy of the atom changes by an amount equal to the energy of the photon.
 Therefore, each atom must be able to exist with only certain specific values of internal energy.
-Each of these stationary states is characterised by a specific amount of energy called its energy level.
-An atom can have an amount of internal energy equal to any one of these possible energy levels, but it cannot have an energy intermediate between two levels.
+Each stationary state is characterized by a specific amount of energy called its energy level.
+An atom can have an amount of internal energy equal to these possible energy levels, but it cannot have an energy intermediate between two levels.

-Although Bohr’s atomic model is designed specifically to explain the hydrogen atom, his theories apply generally to the structure of all atoms.
+Although Bohr’s atomic model is designed specifically to explain the hydrogen atom, his theories generally apply to the structure of all atoms.
 Subsequently, Bohr extended the model of hydrogen to give an approximate model for heavier atoms.
-Heavier atoms, like carbon or oxygen, have more protons in the nucleus, and more electrons to cancel the charge.
+Like carbon or oxygen, Heavier atoms have more protons in the nucleus and more electrons to cancel the charge.
 Bohr’s idea was that each discrete orbit could only hold a certain number of electrons.
-In 1922, Niels Bohr updated his model of the atom by assuming that certain numbers of electrons corresponded to stable “closed shells”.
-After that orbit is full, the next energy level would have to be used.
-This defines an electron shell, which is the set of allowed states and it gives the atom an electron shell structure.
+In 1922, Niels Bohr updated his model of the atom by assuming that certain numbers of electrons corresponded to stable “closed shells.”
+After that orbit is full, the next energy level will be used.
+This defines an electron shell, which is the set of allowed states, and it gives the atom an electron shell structure.

-All these features of Bohr model of the atom can be summarized in Bohr’s Postulates:
+All these features of Bohr’s model of the atom can be summarized in Bohr’s Postulates: